Sharp systolic inequalities for Reeb flows on the three-sphere: Global surfaces of section for Reeb flows

 and hence $\varphi$ induces a contact form $\alpha$ on $S^3$ which satisfies the conditions of Proposition \ref{liftS3}.
-This contact form is isotopic to $\alpha_0$ because of Proposition \ref{sysgra} (ii) and Proposition \ref{liftS3} (vi).
+This contact form is isotopic to $\alpha_0$ because of Proposition \ref{liftS3} (vii).
 By Proposition \ref{sysgra} (iii), the contact volume of $S^3$ with respect to $\alpha$ satisfies

 The orbit $\partial \Sigma$ has period $\pi$, and by Proposition \ref{sysgra} (iv) all the fixed points $z$ of $\varphi$ correspond to periodic orbits of $R_{\alpha}$ of period not smaller than $\pi$: